Skip to content

 Frequency dependent response (FDR) using time-dependent Hartree-Fock (or TDDFT) allows one to compute electronic frequency dependent polarizabilties of molecular systems by choosing a perturbing operator, and a specified observable.

-Specifically, FDR jobs solve the linear inverse propagator problem for the input perturbations \mathbf{B}, and the output observable \mathbf{A} for a particular frequency to produce the response function.
+for a particular frequency to produce the response function.
 In short, the equation is of the form

 \langle\langle \mathbf{A}; \mathbf{B} \rangle \rangle_\omega = \mathbf{A}^* (\mathbf{H} - \omega\mathbf{S})^{-1}\mathbf{B}

-where \mathbf{H} is the orbital Hessian, \omega is the chosen frequency, and \mathbf{S} is the metric
+is the chosen frequency, and \mathbf{S}

 \mathbf{S} = \begin{bmatrix} \mathbf{I} & 0 \\ 0 & -\mathbf{I} \end{bmatrix}